 There are three roles that children can play in a bullying situation.
 The victim is the one who is bullied, the aggressor is the one who does the bullying, and the bystander is a witness to the bullying activity.
 The bystander may be an active encourager or a passive watcher, which, by giving the aggressor an audience, may in itself be enough to encourage the behavior.
 Children are not limited to playing one role.
 Frequently, children – even children on the autism spectrum – play multiple roles in different bullying situations.
 While many people assume that it is the child with on the autism spectrum who is the target of bullying, sometimes the child on the spectrum can be an aggressor in a different situation.
 There are a number of reasons for this, including attention seeking, peer recognition, and being manipulated by another aggressor to bully someone.

 There are a number of strategies students can use to avoid being bullied.
 In general, it is not a good idea to simply ignore the bullying.
 This may actually encourage the aggressor.
 All approaches to curtail or avoid bullying don’t work for all kids.
 One reason for this is that most approaches require the child being bullied to realize that they are being bullied and understand that bullying is not acceptable behavior.
-Unfortunately, some children on the autism spectrum think that any attention is better than no attention.
+Unfortunately, some children, especially those on the autism spectrum, may think that any attention is better than no attention.
 Additionally, some of the ideas below require a level of verbal ability that some children on the autism spectrum are not capable of.
 Finally, it may be very difficult for a child who is being bullied to remain calm in a stressful situation.
 Many children who are bullied instinctively react in a way that actually encourages the aggressor to continue.

 10 Ideas for Students Who Are Being Bullied